GaloisInc/mir-json/libs/Patches.md

   on valid pointers that's used to read and write the tag.
 This patch replaces the tagged pointer representation with an enum.

+* Use `no_threads` version of `condvar`, `mutex`, `once`, and `rwlock` (last applied: June 10, 2026)

+  Because Crucible is effectively single-threaded, we can use `std`'s `no_threads` implementations of locks which are much simpler than the real ones.
+Also, we add calls to crucible intrinsics for mutex lock and unlock for concurrent crucible support.

 # Notes

 This section contains more detailed notes about why certain patches are written